Lorem raises $1.1M to connect small businesses and web developers for quick assistance

 Wilcoxon said Lorem (the name comes from “lorem ipsum” filler text) is focused on small, quick jobs — they can range from $5 to $500, but most of them cost less than $100.
 Some of the most common tasks involve fixing broken parts of a website, customizing the site with CSS and JavaScript and building integrations with services like Google Analytics and MailChimp.

 Fogarty added that Lorem vets all of its freelancers, because it’s important that the business owner knows that they’re going to be paired with someone “trustworthy, a true expert.”

+“You get this magical experience, where you have a trusted partner,” he said.

 And from the freelancer’s perspective, they can just go about their normal workday without having to chase down the work — they’ll get alerted by their browser when Lorem has a job for them.

 Lorem recently graduated from the TechStars Boston accelerator.
 Its seed funding was led by Flybridge, with participation from Founder Collective and angel investors including Constant Contact founder Randy Parker and Frederick Townes, creator of the W3 Total Cache plugin for WordPress.